-Many share a past and a heritage, as these ladies were all Basque.
+These ladies all shared a Basque past.
 As children, they lost their language as they tried to integrate into France and leave a painful past behind.
 Today, their own children and grandchildren are finding renewed pride in their heritage and helping revive an ancient culture.

 The Basque language, in case you're wondering, is unique and has no equivalent on earth.
-In fact, no one knows its origins - it's a mystery shrouded in time, one of the oldest living languages (Basques have been around at least 5000 years).
-It's a bit disconcerting to see bilingual signs along the roads, especially in the interior - in French and in Basque.
+In fact, no one knows its origins － it's a mystery shrouded in time, one of the oldest living languagesa: Basques have been around at least 5000 years.
+It's a bit disconcerting to see bilingual signs along the roads, especially in the interior － in French and in Basque.